pandemonius024/tyria-by-tas_v.2/content/Tyria, by Emi R. Tas (2nd Ed.)/6. Appendices and Indices/Indices/PCs, former and present.md

 # howdy!
 The following is a linked list of PCs, former and present, that have existed at some point at time in Tyria, organized by campaign appearance.
+If your character does not appear, or you have some information about your character that you'd like to share with me, please msg me @frogwithgrapesonhead on Discord.

-One-shot characters (generally non-canon):
+One-shots:
 - Kieron's Tower
 	- Vladimir (Communist dwarf)
 - The Hell one-shot